karkadi/TetrisApp/README.md

 # 🚶‍♂️ Tetris

 A classic Tetris game for iPhone, built with SwiftUI and The Composable Architecture (TCA) for a modern, responsive, and testable gaming experience.
+Featuring an AI-powered Demo Mode driven by a neural network to showcase intelligent gameplay.

 ## 📸 Screenshots